MohamedQabbani/my_blog/README.md

 Run php artisan migrate

-Then open http://my_blog.app/ relate to your host you will found login, register
+Then open http://my_blog.app/ relate to your host And you will found login, register button on right above.

 After register you can add new post, edit post, delete post, and commit post.

 Additional info:
 Laravel version: 5.0.16